malek-luky/Automatic-Wheel-Assembly-Detection/README.md

 │   └── build_conda       <- Conda dockerfile: Build conda image and push it to GCP │   ├── build_deploy      <- Deploy dockerfile: build, push and deploy
-│   └── build_train       <- Train dockerfile: Build train image and push it to GCP │   └── pytest_data       <- Runs the data pytests
-│   ├── pytest_model      <- Runs the model pytests
-├── data                  <- Run dvc pull to see this folder │   └── filtered          <- Seperated raw data, one file is one meassurement │   └── normalized        <- Normalized filtered data │   ├── processed         <- Torch sensors from normalized data and concatenated csv │   └── raw               <- Original meassurements ├── dockerfiles           <- Storage of out dockerfiles │   └── conda_wheel       <- Setups the machine and open interactive environement
-│   ├── train_wheel       <- Runs train_model.py that upload the new model to wandb
+│   └── build_train       <- Train dockerfile: Build train image and push it to GCP │   └── pytests           <- Runs the data and model pytests ├── data                  <- Run dvc pull to see this folder │   └── filtered          <- Seperated raw data, one file is one meassurement │   └── normalized        <- Normalized filtered data │   ├── processed         <- Torch sensors from normalized data and concatenated csv │   └── raw               <- Original meassurements ├── deployment            <- Other deployment options as Cloud Function and torchserve │   └── cloud_functions   <- File that can be run as a Cloud Function on GCP (WIP) │   └── torchserve/       <- All data needed for local deployment ├── dockerfiles           <- Storage of out dockerfiles │   └── conda_wheel       <- Setups the machine and open interactive environement │   ├── train_wheel       <- Runs train_model.py that upload the new model to wandb